Belgrade Book Fair: The School Day

 The so-called School Day has been organized at the Fair since 2005, which encompasses organized visits of pupils, students, professors and school librarians, as well as many side event programs intended for them.

 Notable authors

 The Book Fair includes all major authors from Serbia and many respected regional writers.
 The event is traditionally opened by renowned local authors.
-In the first decade of the 20th century, the Fair was festively opened by Svetlana Velmar Janković, Vida Ognjenović, David Albahari, Milovan Danojlić, Ljubomir Simović, Goran Petrović, Dušan Kovačević, Dragoslav Mihailović, Dragan Velikić, László Végel, Svetislav Basara, Radmila Lazić, Ljubivoje Ršumović, Milosav Tešić, Emir Kusturica, dr Dragan Stanić, Miro Vuksanović, Matija Bećković and Milovan Vitezović.
+In the past, the Fair was festively opened by: